emmanuelmenon/emmanuelmenon.github.io/_posts/2020-05-22-breathless-jules-et-jim-double-feature.md

 The only similarity in technique that I noticed while watching was that handheld shots were used quite often, which imbued the film with a highly fluid feel.

 ### Cast &  Crew
-Interestingly—and I didn't find this out until I had finished watching the film—there are two major crew members that were extremely key to the production of both films.
+Interestingly—and I didn't find this out until I had finished watching the film—two major crew members were extremely key to the production of both films.
 The first was François Truffaut, who actually conceived the story of Breathless after reading a newspaper article about a man who had killed a cop, after stealing a car so that he could visit his sick mother.
 François Truffaut when on to write and direct Jules et Jim just four years later.

 Another shared link between the films is Raoul Cotard, who served as cinematographer for both films.
 Cotard was initially "forced" onto Godard by the producer of Breathless, but ended up collaborating with Godard for a large portion of his films.